viam-soleng/viam-networkmanager-backport/README.md

 ### Installation Process

-When auto-install is triggered, the module follow this sequence:
+When auto-install is triggered, the module follows this sequence:
 1. **Download**: Retrieves backport archive from configured URL
 2. **Verify**: Checks SHA256 checksum if configured
 3. **Extract**: Unpacks .deb packages from archive